 Teaching English in Norway

 Private language schools do exist in Norway but because of the high English proficiency of Norwegians, opportunities for employment are rare.
-Private tutoring is a possibility but marketing is likely to be a challenge.
+Typically consultants are hired by large companies as and when needed.
+Private tutoring is a possibility especially to ambitious parents, but marketing is likely to be a challenge as it takes time to launch a new business in any country.

 Salaries for teachers in Norway